 The Home Depot and Lowe’s use all three major credit reporting bureaus to process store credit card applications.
-When you apply for a store credit card from The Home Depot or Lowe’s, their systems will randomly select Experian, Equifax, or TransUnion to check your credit.
-There is no way to know before applying which credit reporting bureau will be used.
-For more details, see below.
+Their systems will randomly select Experian, Equifax, or TransUnion to check your credit, and there is no way to know before applying which bureau they will use.